Including on-site demonstrations of projects for control of

 - Critical period of Palmer amaranth removal affected by residual herbicides in Roundup Ready 2 Xtend Soybean

-Dr. Aaron Hager is an Associate Professor and Extension Weed Scientist at the University of Illinois at Urbana-Champaign.
-He has been invited nationally and internationally to present his research on management of herbicide-resistant pigweeds.
-He presently serves as an Associate Editor for Weed Technology, a journal of the Weed Science Society of America that publishes applied weed science research.
+Jason Norsworthy is a Professor and the endowed Chair of Weed Science at the University of Arkansas.
+He grew up on a vegetable farm in southern Ar-kansas, where he quickly learned the need for weed management in crops.
+Norsworthy has documented eight herbicide-resistant weeds in Arkansas, includ-ing glyphosate-resistant Palmer amaranth.
+He has been invited nationally and internationally to present his research on management of resistant Palmer amaranth.
+He presently serves as Editor-in-Chief for Weed Technology, a journal of the Weed Science Society of America that publishes applied weed science research.

 FIELD DAY LOCATION